 - PSU – Corsair RM (2019) 750W 80+ Gold Certified Fully Modular ATX Power Supply

 Notice how the number 5, 7 and 0 and the letter R are common denominators in the names.
 Freaky hey! 😀

 Probably the most searched item for my desktop upgrade was done on the motherboard as there are so many boards available.
 Fortunately YouTube is a fantastic website for such research and there are some real gem reviewers who go into all sorts of detail.
-The man that convinced me to buy the MSI X570 MEG UNIFY was Laurent of Laurent’s Choice.
+The man that convinced me to buy the Laurent’s Choice.
 You must watch this video.
-The guy is so passionate and had a lot of kudos for the motherboard.
+The guy is so passionate and had a lot of kudos for the motherboard.was Laurent of

 Some of the features that I liked: